SugarF0x/sugarfox/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:3000
+# open serve with hot reload at .42 machine
 $ npm run dev

 # build for production and launch server